-Given the difficulty to classify time series predictors, we keep an agnostic view on the types of the regressors and examine whether LASSO can cope with heterogeneous regressors.
-We explore the \emph{plain LASSO} \citep[Plasso, henceforth;][]{tibshirani1996regression}, the \emph{standardized LASSO} (Slasso, where the $l_{1}$-penalty is multiplied by the sample standard deviation of each regressor) and the \emph{adaptive LASSO} \citep[Alasso;][]{zou2006adaptive} with three categories of predictors: short memory (I(0)) regressors, cointegrated regressors, and non-cointegrated unit root (I(1)) regressors.
+Given the difficulty of classifying time series predictors, we take an agnostic view of the types of the regressors and examine whether the LASSO methods can cope with heterogeneous regressors.
+We consider a predictive regression with three categories of predictors: short memory (I(0)) regressors, cointegrated local-to-unity persistent regressors, and non-cointegrated persistent regressors.
+Our focus is on variable selection.
+It is well known that in cross-sectional regressions, the \emph{adaptive LASSO} \citep[Alasso;][]{zou2006adaptive} enjoys \emph{variable selection consistency}, which means that the estimated zeros exactly coincide with the true zero coefficients when the sample size is sufficiently large.

-In this paper, we use the term \emph{variable selection consistency} if a shrinkage method's estimated zeros exactly coincide with the true zero coefficients when the sample size is sufficiently large, and we call \emph{variable screening effect} the phenomenon that an estimator coerces some coefficients to exactly zero.
-In cross-sectional regressions, Plasso and Slasso achieve coefficient estimation consistency as well as variable screening while Alasso further enjoys variable selection consistency \citep{zou2006adaptive}.
 The heterogeneous time series regressors challenge the conventional wisdom.
-We find that neither Plasso nor Slasso maintains variable screening and consistent coefficient estimation in all components simultaneously, because Plasso imposes equal penalty weight regardless the nature of the regressor while Slasso's penalty only adjusts according to the scale variation of individual regressors but omits their connection via cointegration.